viamrobotics/docs/docs/components/sensor/sensirion-sht3xd.md

 {{% /tab %}}
 {{% /tabs %}}

+The following attributes are available for `sensirion-sht3xd` sensors:

 | Attribute | Inclusion | Description |
 | ----------- | -------------- | --------------  |
 | `board`  | **Required** | The `name` of the [board](/components/board) the sensor is connected to. |